z9er/CyberpunkTHING/resources/documents/to do.md

 - potential issue with radioport while in combat

-- counter parries can lead to a sort of death cycle, how can it break? (enc)
+- ~counter parries can lead to a sort of death cycle, how can it break? (enc)~ vanilla thing

 # Better Netrunning